New Floors for the Holidays

 It’s quick and easy and if you act now, you can save on your new floors.

-Kristie Price Hale joined Chris Reckling on The Hampton Roads Show with the details on how you can make a quick and easy change to the floors in your home.
+Kristie Price Hale joined Kerri Furey on The Hampton Roads Show with the details on how you can make a quick and easy change to the floors in your home.

 50 Floor